-Product Designer at Grubhub Joined almost 4 years ago
+Product Designer at Grubhub Joined about 4 years ago

 UX StackExchange tends towards more objective, fine-grained design issues (typically UI design issues) —if you see the list of recent questions, you'll see things like "pencil icon for create vs. edit."